The John Cooper School – PAVING THE WAY ‘FROM CURIOSITY TO WISDOM’

 Remaining true to Mr. Cooper’s whole child philosophy, learning is valued in and out of the classroom.

 A Cooper education combines traditional educational practices with innovative new methods that teach students to think, question, analyze, create, communicate, lead and take responsibility for their world.

 Cooper faculty are caring, committed and collaborative and believe that education is a lifelong experience.
 They embrace the opportunity to provide a learning environment that enables students to become critical and creative thinkers, effective communicators, responsible citizens and leaders, and lifetime learners.

 Members of Cooper’s diverse student body pursue a variety of interests.
 Students are recognized locally, regionally and nationally in a range of fields, including academics, visual and performing arts, and athletics.
 Upper School athletes compete in the highly regarded and competitive Southwest Preparatory Conference with five to 10 percent committing to athletic careers in college.

 Extensive visual and performing arts offerings prepare those interested in pursuing the fine arts and include such unique courses as 3-D visual arts and aerial arts dance.

 Service to others also continues to be a cornerstone of a Cooper education.
 Students give back to the community through varied division-level outreach opportunities each year.
-Annual schoolwide efforts include the student-led Habitat Project, currently building the 20th home for a local family and the annual Empty Bowls Project that has raised over $90,000 over the past 14 years for local hunger relief efforts.
+Annual schoolwide efforts include the student-led Habitat Project, that completed the construction of the 21st home for a local family and the annual Empty Bowls Project that has raised over $110,000 over the past 15 years for local hunger relief efforts.